mlabs-haskell/catalyst-funded-projects/Fund7/DAO-Traded-Funds/README.md

 (July 2022)
 Originally, we believed DTF would be straightforward to implement from a technical standpoint.
 This assumption was centered on the simple, vault-like smart contract that comprises the main structure of iDTFs.
 Indeed, later work with our client Metera (formerly Enigma) verified that such a design was not unduly challenging to implement.

 However, upon initiating the DTF project we were confronted with the need for a clear legal structure.
-We employed a well-respected international legal firm to guide our structuring of DTF.
+We engaged a well-respected international legal firm to guide our structuring of DTF.
 This team provided a framework that, although complicated, was feasible to execute.
-Yet, their suggested structuring from our point of view involved notable compromises to our vision.
+Yet, their suggested structuring, from our point of view, involved notable compromises to our vision.

-At about that time, MLabs was presented with the opportunity to merge DTF with our client Metera.
+Around that time, MLabs was presented with the opportunity to merge DTF with our client Metera.
 Essentially, Metera was building the same platform but with a focus on impact projects.
 Metera's smart contract architecture has largely been developed, so combining efforts was a straightforward call.
 Following the merger, the MLabs team will continue to offer and support the technical development of the project, while the Metera team will handle marketing and business development.

 Currently, the Metera-DTF project is in the early prototype stage.
 This prototype realizes the functionality described in an early technical specification document.